 People trying to learn something new go through a process that seems to be unaffected by what they are learning.
 I suggest that we define “learning” as “any overt or covert change in behavior” to have a starting point.
-Human behavior, of any kind, seems to resist change; learning is the process that is aimed at making this change possible despite the resistance.
+Human behavior of any kind seems to resist change.
+Learning is the process aimed at making this change possible despite the resistance.
 The subject matter and its complexities aside, the process of learning and the stages that the learner goes through do not depend on what we are trying to learn.
-We all go through the stages of understanding, remembering, comprehending, applying, and finally learning the material or the process so well, we start doing it seemingly with no effort.
+We all go through the same stages of understanding, remembering, comprehending, applying, and finally, learning the material or the process so well we start doing it seemingly with no effort.

-For instance, riding a bicycle is difficult to learn at the beginning, but once learned, it seems impossible to unlearn, or to forget.
+For instance, riding a bicycle is difficult to learn at the beginning.
+But once learned, it seems impossible to unlearn or to forget.
 Remember how you learned to ride a bike.
-Your father, mother, brother told you to “steer in the direction you seem to be falling” and you tried to do that as they pushed you from behind, helping you to experience that delicate balance.
-Most likely, you fell a few times, always being aware of the rule, “steer in the direction you seem to be falling” and, although it felt counterintuitive, trying very hard to apply it.
+Your brother, father, mother told you to “steer in the direction you seem to be falling,” and you tried to do that as they pushed you from behind, helping you to experience that delicate balance.
+Most likely, you fell a few times, always being aware of the rule “steer in the direction you seem to be falling” and, although it felt counterintuitive, trying very hard to apply it.
 Once you realized how to keep your balance, the rule itself became fainter and fainter, to the point that you probably do not remember, nor do you care about the rule anymore.

 In this learning process, this hypothetical student of photography has to go through the same stages as I outlined above.
 Depending on their aptitude, effort, and other factors, different people may progress at different speeds through the stages below:

-- Understands the rules, be it exposure, composition, printing, developing, post processing
+- Understands the rules, be it exposure, framing, printing, developing, post-processing

 - Sometimes remembers to use the rule, the rule to use, and when to use it